CapsAdmin/NattLua/README.md

     local function is_subset(a, b)
         for _, val in ipairs(a) do
             if not table.contains(val, b) then
-                return false, "a is not a subset of b: type b does not contain " .. tostring(val) end
+                return false, "a is not a subset of b: type b has no field " .. tostring(val) end
         end
         return true